vhx/community-api-documentation/video-player.md

 ### [Player setup using jQuery](#setup)

+For this demo, we're using jQuery, but you can use whatever you want.

+    <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.6.3/jquery.min.js"></script>

-The Megaplaya URL
+This is the Megaplaya SWF URL

     http://vhx.tv/embed/megaplaya

-Inject the SWF into the page
+Now inject the SWF into your page.

     <div id="vhx_megaplaya"></div>